 In Singapore, you’re pretty much guaranteed a good meal, whether your budget is $2 or $2000!
 You’ll find authentic Chinese offerings in Chinatown, insanely good curries in Little India and Halal favourites in Arab Street.
 And then there’s the awesome fine dining!
 Just remember to pack your loosest clothes because you’re going to expand.

-But with so many amazing places to eat, where do you start?
-Never fear, our Singapore dining guide is here to help!
+But with so many incredible spots for amazing food in Singapore, where do you start?
+Never fear, our Singapore food guide is here to help!

 SINGAPORE FOOD – HAWKER STALKER

 Raffles and I make it a policy to dive head first into the nearest hawker centre as soon as we arrive in Singapore and have managed to taste our way through most of them over our numerous visits.
 You can check out our tips for safe street eats here.
-Not only are the city’s many Hawker Markets a bargain, these fuss-free food courts with fastidious hygiene standards offer such a variety of food you can find something for everyone, even the fussiest eater.
+Not only are Singapore’s many Hawker Markets an abosolute bargain, these fuss-free food courts with fastidious hygiene standards offer such a variety of food you can find something for everyone, even the fussiest eater.
 Not that we have much trouble in that department.
 So, what do we recommend and where?
 Got a while?

 We can’t get enough of the steaming bowls of prawn laksa at Roxy Laksa, gooey oyster omelettes at Song Kee Fried Oyster and the irresistible Fish Head Curry (don’t knock it until you try it) at Eastern Red Seafood, and the famous chilli and pepper crab at Jumbo (one of five outlets located in Singapore) in the East Coast Lagoon Food Village.

 At Chinatown Food Centre, we head to Liao Fan for char siew noodles, the world’s cheapest Michelin-star meal.
 Raff also loves fried kway teow and the servings at Hill Street Fried Kway Teow are pretty darned good.
 And we always cool off with an Ice Kachang from Bur Bur Cha Cha.